bankarohit/workflow-runner-demo/README.md

 - Persist workflows and run history to a real database instead of in-memory maps.
 - Support WebSocket communication for more interactive scenarios.
 - Integrate a real LLM service instead of the current simulated response. (done)

-## License

-All contents of this repository are personal and copyrighted.
-No copying, use, reproduction, or distribution is permitted without the author's written permission.
-Unauthorized use may lead to legal action.